uviclibraries/rstudio/basics-0.md

 <br>

 ------------------------------------------------------------------------

-Before you begin to write your code in the Code Editor, save your Script.
+As you work through these activities, remember to save your workspace. - Save your workspace by clicking on the top menu bar:

 - File
-  - Save As
-  - Navigate to your desktop
-  - Name your file "RStudio_Introduction.R"
-  - Click "Save"

-As you work through these activities, remember to save your R script.

-- Save your workspace by clicking on the top menu bar:

-  - File
 - Save

-  - Note: After you've done "Save As" once, you only need to "Save" thereafter, unless you want to create a duplicate.
+You won’t be asked to enter a name when saving.

 ------------------------------------------------------------------------